 Quinn & Scattini Lawyers regularly assist vendors and purchasers with their property and business purchases/sales.
 We are able to not only assist with the conveyancing but also offer advice to assist clients so that they do not face the situations outlined above.

-Q&S’s expert will lawyers are available at any of Q&S’s seven office locations.
+Our expert business lawyers and conveyancers are available at any of our local offices.